symbolfigures/fields/README.md

 ### i.
 Requirements

 - Python 3.12
-- Code from the course above and associated python libraries
+- Code from the course above
 - Other Python libraries listed in `requirements.txt`
 - bash
 - ImageMagick